Toni Egger: Egger's death on Cerro Torre

 Towards the end of 1958 Egger returned to South America for what would turn out to be his final expedition.
 The team comprised Cesare Maestri and Cesarino Fava in addition to Egger.
 On this occasion the target was the first ascent of Cerro Torre 3128 m.

-Egger had first met Maestri at the Lavaredohütte in the Tre Cime in 1956 but the first time that they climbed together was on Cerro Torre.
+Egger had first met Maestri at the Lavaredohütte in the Tre Cime in 1956, but the first time that they climbed together was on Cerro Torre.
 They attempted a route which started up the mountain's east face.
-From 5 January 1959 Egger, Maestri and Fava spent 10 days climbing towards the north col which lies between Cerro Torre and Torre Egger, they had climbed about 300m (reaching an altitude of 2350 m) when bad weather forced them to descend.
-After 10 days of storm the weather improved and on 28 January they returned to the climb.
-Initially Fava climbed with Egger and Maestri but he did so only to help carry equipment and he soon descended to the base.
-Fava then spent six days waiting for the return of the other two climbers and was on the point of leaving to summon help when he saw a dark shape on the snow near the foot of the route, he found Maestri lying face down, semi-conscious and almost buried in the snow.
+From 5 January 1959, Egger, Maestri and Fava spent 10 days climbing towards the north col, which lies between Cerro Torre and Torre Egger.
+They had climbed about 300 m (reaching an altitude of 2350 m) when bad weather forced them to descend.
+After 10 days of storm the weather improved, and on 28 January they returned to the climb.
+Initially, Fava climbed with Egger and Maestri, but he did so only to help carry equipment and he soon descended to the base.
+Fava spent six days waiting for the return of the other two climbers and was on the point of leaving to summon help when he saw a dark shape on the snow near the foot of the route.
+He found Maestri lying face down, semi-conscious and almost buried in the snow.
 Maestri told Fava that he and Egger had reached the summit and that Egger had been swept to his death by an avalanche while they were descending.
-Maestri's account was that, after reaching the summit with Egger, snow and ice was avalanching down their descent route and they reached a point where he was too tired to continue, Egger was reluctant to make a bivouac there because they were close to their fixed ropes which would have protected the rest of the descent.
-Whilst Maestri was lowering Egger down to the fixed ropes an avalanche fell and cut the rope between the two climbers and swept Egger down into the abyss, taking with him their only camera and much of the gear.
+Maestri's account was that after reaching the summit with Egger, snow and ice were avalanching down their descent route.
+They reached a point where he was too tired to continue, but Egger was reluctant to make a bivouac there because they were close to their fixed ropes which would have protected the rest of the descent.
+As Maestri was lowering Egger down to the fixed ropes, an avalanche fell and cut the rope between the two climbers and swept Egger down into the abyss, taking with him their only camera and much of the gear.

-When Maestri returned to Italy he was hailed as a hero and was awarded a medal for bravery.
+When Maestri returned to Italy, he was hailed as a hero and was awarded a medal for bravery.
 Lionel Terray, a veteran of South American and Himalayan expeditions, told the world that Maestri and Egger had performed 'the greatest climbing feat of all time'.
-It wasn't long before doubts about Maestri’s account arose, there appeared to be many inconsistancies and unanswered questions, as other climbers visited Cerro Torre they found clear evidence of Maestri and Egger's progress on the lower sections of the route but nothing at or above the north col and many questioned whether the pair actually reached the summit.
+It wasn't long before doubts about Maestri’s account arose.
+There appeared to be many inconsistencies and unanswered questions.
+As other climbers visited Cerro Torre, they found clear evidence of Maestri and Egger's progress on the lower sections of the route but nothing at or above the north col, and many questioned whether the pair actually reached the summit.